smartoptics/sosnmp/docs/source/docs/pysnmp-hlapi-tutorial.rst

 .. warning::

-   ``SnmpEngine`` object allocates many resources under the hood, so make sure to call its :py:meth:`~pysnmp.hlapi.asyncio.SnmpEngine.closeDispatcher` method when you are done with it.
+   ``SnmpEngine`` object allocates many resources under the hood, so make sure to call its :py:meth:`~pysnmp.hlapi.v3arch.asyncio.SnmpEngine.closeDispatcher` method when you are done with it.

 Making SNMP Query